Mouse Wreckers: Plot

-Next, Bertie returns down the chimney and runs a piece of string throughout the house, zig-zags through piles of dishes, out of it into a water catch drain, down a ladder, and then back into the house with the other end of the string attached to a rock on top of the chimney.
+Next, Bertie returns down the chimney and runs a piece of string throughout the house, zigzags through piles of dishes, out of it into a water catch drain, down a ladder, and then back into the house with the other end of the string attached to a rock on top of the chimney.
 Once Bertie ties the end of the string to Claude's tail, Hubie tosses the rock down the other side of the chimney, which sends Claude flying throughout the house, out of it and back into it, and eventually slamming him into a trash can lid, which begins to drive Claude crazy by flicking his lips up and down.

-Claude then reads "Psychology of Dreams" by Sigmund Fried for advice on dealing with what Claude thinks are bad dreams.
-When Claude falls asleep, Bertie places earmuffs over his ears, while Hubie and Bertie work on nailing everything that would be in front of Claude that was on the floor in the living room to the ceiling, and painting the ceiling like the floor and vice versa.
+Claude then reads Psychology of Dreams by "Sigmund Fried" for advice on dealing with what Claude thinks are bad dreams.
+When Claude falls asleep, Bertie places earmuffs over his ears, while Hubie and Bertie work on nailing everything that would be in front of Claude that was on the floor in the living room to the ceiling and painting the ceiling like the floor and vice versa.
 When Claude wakes up, he sees this and thinks he is on the ceiling (when he is really on the floor) and jumps up to what he thinks is the floor (which is really the ceiling).
 Claude is surprised when he grabs a bottle of nerve tonic, only to open it and see it "rise" to the floor.
 Claude then becomes confused when he enters into the kitchen, where everything is still right-side up.
 Further driving Claude mad is when he looks out one window where an illusion is given to make Claude think he is upside down (it is actually a painting turned upside down and held by the mice), and then looks out another to make him think he is sideways (another painting turned sideways and also held by the mice), and then out a third to make him believe that the house is under water (in actuality, there is a fish tank on a small ladder outside that window).
-Finally broken, Claude runs, screaming, from the house and hides in a nearby tree, trembling in the leaves.
+Finally broken, Claude runs outside from the house, screaming in horror and hides in a nearby tree, trembling in the leaves.

 Having accomplished their mission, Hubie and Bertie return down the fireplace and roast cheese over an open fire as the cartoon fades out.